actions/setup-go/README.md

 This action sets up a go environment for use in actions by:

-- optionally downloading and caching a version of go by version and adding to PATH
+- optionally downloading and caching a version of Go by version and adding to PATH
 - registering problem matchers for error output

 # Usage